3-Day Napa Valley Itinerary for First-Time Visitors

 Sink your teeth into a pain au chocolat aka "chocolate croissant".
 Photo Courtesy of Facebook, Bouchon Bakery

 For breakfast, head to chef Thomas Keller’s famous Bouchon Bakery in Yountville for pastries and espresso.
 Most likely there will be a line out the door, but it moves quickly.
 If you want to double down, you can head to Mini Model across the street.
 This is a smaller location of the locally-acclaimed Model Bakery.
 Get the English muffin.
-It’s so good that Oprah Winfrey actually has them flown in to her.
-For a more leisurely breakfast, try Lucy Restaurant at the LEED Certified Bardessono, where breakfast options highlight what’s local and seasonal.
+It’s so good that Oprah Winfrey actually has them flown straight to her front door.
+For a more elegant brunch option, head to RH Yountville, where dishes like avocado toast on charred sourdough and black forest bacon are perfectly paired with their signature RH mimosa.

 Visit a Boutique Winery